sspiky/discord-auto-message/README.md

 # discord auto message poster
-automatically post discord messages in selected channels every x seconds
+automatically post discord messages in selected channels every x seconds i am not responsible for anything that happens to your discord account when using this

 ## requirements
 * `pip install rich`